alexbakker/SharpTox/README.md

 }
 ```

-### Things you'll need

-* The libtox(core, av and dns) library, you should compile that yourself from the [ProjectTox GitHub repo](https://github.com/irungentoo/ProjectTox-Core "Tox Github repo").
-Guidelines on how to do this can be found [here](https://github.com/irungentoo/toxcore/blob/master/INSTALL.md "Crosscompile guidelines").
-If you don't feel like compiling this yourself, you can find automatic builds for windows here: [x86](https://jenkins.libtoxcore.so/job/toxcore_win32_dll/ "x86 dll") or [x64](https://jenkins.libtoxcore.so/job/toxcore_win64_dll/ "x64 dll")

-* Depending on how you compiled the core libraries, the names of those may differ from the defaults in SharpTox.
-Be sure to change the value of the const string **dll** in ToxFunctions.cs, ToxAvFunctions.cs and ToxDnsFunctions.cs accordingly.

-Please note that at this time, this project hasn't been tested on any operating system other than Windows.
-You are of course, free to give it a try on the operating system of your choice.

 Toxy
 -------
 If you're considering using SharpTox for your project, you should definitely have a look at Toxy.
 Toxy is a metro-style Tox client for windows.
-It should have most of the functionality of Tox implemented.
+It has most of the functionality of Tox implemented.

 Toxy is available [here](https://github.com/Reverp/Toxy-WPF).